Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Related Work

 \subsection{The culture of computer vision}

 Motivated by the dangers of algorithmic discrimination and safety concerns in systems relying on computer vision algorithms, several recent papers have studied the culture of the computer vision research community and its understanding of data and truth, often using research papers as texts for analysis.
-Su and Crandall study the emotional state of the computer vision community, finding that the deep learning revolution and subsequent growth has had a profound effect on its culture, and leading both to excitement regarding progress as well as to isolation and malaise~\cite{su2021affective}.
+Su and Crandall study the emotional state of the computer vision community, finding that the deep learning revolution and subsequent growth have had a profound effect on its culture, leading both to excitement as well as isolation and malaise~\cite{su2021affective}.
 Denton et al.\ use a discourse analysis approach to study the history of the ImageNet dataset through the research papers and presentation slides of Fei-Fei Li~\cite{denton2021genealogy}.
 Scheuerman, Denton, and Hanna study a corpus of 500 papers describing computer vision datasets and analyze the values implicit in their writing: efficiency, universality, impartiality, and model development over dataset development~\cite{scheuerman2021datasets}.
 While our work also analyzes computer vision though its research papers, our interest is in studying these papers as primarily visual media.

 A wide variety of authors have written critically about the culture of data collection and dataset use in machine learning.
 For example, Sculley et al.\ and Ethayarajh and Jurafsky critique the concept of benchmarks and leaderboards in machine learning, arguing in different ways that steadily increasing scores do not always correspond to progress~\cite{sculley2018winner,ethayarajh2020utility}.
-For a more comprehensive survey please see Paullada et al.\ \cite{paullada2021data}.
+For a more comprehensive survey, please see Paullada et al.\ \cite{paullada2021data}.
 Our work here, which does not investigate data collection or dataset usage directly, nevertheless echoes these themes.